Don Pringle: Cricket career

 In England, Pringle played club cricket for Prestwich.
 After moving to Kenya he played for Nairobi Civil Service, the Nairobi Club, Parklands Sports Club and Limuru.
 He was an opening bowler.

 Pringle's first recorded match for Kenya came against Uganda in December 1958.
 He represented Kenya and several invitational teams against the Marylebone Cricket Club (MCC) on its 1963-64 tour of East Africa, notably dismissing England players Willie Watson, Colin Milburn and Micky Stewart.
 In 1967, he scored 52 not out and took 4/99 against India, returning from its unsuccessful tour of England.

 At the 1975 Cricket World Cup in England, Pringle opened the bowling in East Africa's matches against India and England, missing the first game against New Zealand due to injury.
 He failed to take a wicket in either match, both of which were accorded One Day International (ODI) status.

 Death

 Pringle was killed in a road accident on 4 October 1975, aged 43.
 He was returning to Nairobi after playing a club cricket match for Limuru against Impala, where he took figures of 6/16.
 He was the first ODI cricketer to die.
+Fellow cricketer Harry Shah was due to travel with Pringle on that day, but decided to have one more drink and come in the next car, meaning Shah avoided the same fatal accident.